Utah Deaf History and Culture

 Deaf Community Were Ignored

-Since 1945, the Utah Schools for the Deaf and the Blind have had Deaf representatives serving on its advisory board.
-However, the Governor's Advisory Council replaced Ned C. Wheeler, a 1933 graduate of the Utah School for the Deaf, with a hearing person after his death in 1981.
-The Utah Association for the Deaf (UAD) passionately pleaded for a Deaf person to succeed Ned, but instead appointed a hearing individual.
-The Utah Deaf community continued to advocate for representation, recognizing the unique perspective a Deaf person brings, and their voices echoed through the years.
+Since 1945, the Utah Schools for the Deaf and the Blind have included Deaf representatives on their advisory board.
+However, following the death of Ned C. Wheeler, a 1933 graduate of the Utah School for the Deaf, the Governor's Advisory Council replaced him with a hearing individual in 1981.
+The Utah Association for the Deaf (UAD) strongly advocated for a Deaf successor, but instead, they appointed a hearing person.
+The Utah Deaf community continued to push for representation, understanding the crucial and unique perspective that a Deaf individual brings, and their voices persisted over the years, highlighting the necessity of their representation.

 Picture